wp-collection/wp-plugin-flat-scheme/README.md

+Do you like this project?
+Good!
+Remember to encourage us in this: <b>click on the ★ above this page and follow</b>

+---

 # wp-plugin-flat-scheme

-an example pattern of "how to build a wordpress plugin and how to save its options in the wordpress database"
+An example pattern of "how to build a wordpress plugin and how to save its options in the wordpress database"

 ---

 info: